Near-Field Communications with Block-Dominant Compressed Sensing: Fundamentals, Approaches, and Future Directions: BD-CS Enabled Communication Technology

 \subsection{Channel Estimation}

-Accurate CE is necessary for a high ELAA performance.
-In CS-based CE approaches, the problem is usually transformed into sparse recovery based on a codebook \cite{dai2023cm}.
+Ensuring accurate CE is crucial for achieving high communication performance in extremely large-scale antenna arrays.
+In CS based CE approaches, the problem is usually transformed into sparse recovery based on a codebook \cite{dai2023cm}.
 To alleviate the severe weak sparsity in the angular-domain NF channel, a PDT matrix is designed in \cite{dai2022tcom} by sampling the angle uniformly, while sampling the distance non-uniformly.
 However, the complexity of PDT is relatively high, and conventional CS does not exploit the block structure and BD-SI, hence causing a potential performance gain erosion.

 The proposed CE by way of BD-CS is presented in Fig. \ref{CEBD-CS}.